jonnor/machinehearing/geekleml2021/notes.md

 Using Mel-Frequency-Cepstral-Coefficiants as features Lossy compression on top of a mel-spectrogram

+IMAGE:

 ## Audio ML pipeline

+AED as classification of short independent time-windows.
+Uniform probability of event occuring.

+Not considering sequences, or states, in the detector Ie in speech recognition certain sequences of phonemes are more probable

+Single audio stream.
+Monophonic.
+Single event class.
+Binary classification

+Requires that each event is clearly audible and understandable - without context Low-to-no overlap between events.

 ## Analysis windows

+Bit longer than the event length

+Overlap maybe at 10%

 ## Evaluation